-The Maxkara 2.5HP is an impressive bit of kit; there are not many budget treadmills that can boast a sturdy build, a 3-way incline feature, are super quiet when in use, and provide a no-fuss easy to use control console.
+The Maxkare 2.5HP is an impressive bit of kit; there are not many budget treadmills that can boast a sturdy build, a 3-way incline feature, are super quiet when in use, and provide a no-fuss easy to use control console.

-The Maxkara 2.5Hp is perfect for home use – the space-saving design, it so quiet you’ll never disturb family members with the sound of your exercising, you can even watch TV without the sound of the machine disturbing you.
+The Maxkare 2.5Hp is perfect for home use – the space-saving design, it so quiet you’ll never disturb family members with the sound of your exercising, you can even watch TV without the sound of the machine disturbing you.
 Plus, the motor has enough power for calorie-burning workouts.